The Woman on the Index

-The Woman on the Index is a lost 1919 American silent drama film directed by Hobart Henley and starring Pauline Frederick and her then husband playwright Willard Mack.
+The Woman on the Index is a 1919 American silent drama film directed by Hobart Henley and starring Pauline Frederick and her then-husband playwright Willard Mack.
 It was Frederick's first film at Goldwyn Pictures after coming over from Paramount.
-It is based on a 1918 Broadway play, The Woman on the Index, that starred Julia Dean.
+The film was adapted by Mack based on a 1918 Broadway play of the same name by Lillian Trimble Bradley and George Broadhurst.
+The play had been based on a short story, again by the same name, by Frank M. O'Brien, which first appeared in Munsey's Magazine in 1913.

+Openings for the film were held at the Rialto Theatre in New York City and at the Colonial Theatre in Green Bay, Wisconsin in March of 1919.

 Plot

-As described in a film magazine, Sylvia Martin's (Frederick) past is that of despair.
+As described in a film magazine, Sylvia Martin's past is that of despair.
 Turned out of an unhappy home, she becomes the wife of a handsome and manly type of crook.
 However, before the marriage can be consummated, he kills himself to avoid arrest.
-Sylvia is put on trial for murder and acquitted, but her name is recorded in a police index that falls into the hands of Hugo Declasse (Mack), an astute agent of the Bolsheviki.
+Sylvia is put on trial for murder and acquitted, but her name is recorded in a police index that falls into the hands of Hugo Declasse, an astute agent of the Bolsheviki.
 He pursues the wife, but she is also compelled to lend herself to the schemes of a secret service officer.
 She through her cleverness obtains documents held in the rooms of Declasse.
 In the end, she is returned to the arms of a forgiving and adoring husband.